ncols-bytes/T2-framework/README.md

 - `--data_dir`: The data directory, containing wikitables and gittables data, as detailed in the "Prepare Data" section.

 ### 4. Evaluation
-Run the following commands to get evaluation result:
+Run the following commands to get evaluation results:
 ```sh
 python evaluation.py \
     --mysql_host=<mysql_host> \